isaaclab_newton.sim.spawners#

 Path where the prototype is spawned.

-Material values applied to generated particles.
+Physical material values applied to generated particles.

-Display color for Kit particle visualization.
+RGB display color for particle visualization.

-Kit particle visualization update frequency in render frames.
+USD-stage particle visualization update frequency in render frames.

-Local-space particle positions [m].
+Local-space particle positions [m], shape

-Particle mass values [kg], either scalar or one value per particle.
+(num_particles, 3).Positive particle masses [kg], either scalar or one value per particle.

-Particle radius values [m], either scalar or one value per particle.
+Positive particle radii [m], either scalar or one value per particle.

 - semantic_tags: list[tuple[str, str]] | None#